-The D matrices can be large files that could cause an overflow in the memory of GPU devices during MC simulations as they are being created.
+The D matrices can be large files that could cause an overflow in the memory of GPU devices during MC simulations.
 Usually, to facilitate storage and speed up the optimization, D matrices are post-processed and voxels below a certain small dose threshold are dropped without biasing the resultant plan.
 However, this approach cannot be used while D is being constructed in the GPU because that information is only available after all the protons have been simulated.
 Therefore, to fit the D matrices in the GPU, gPMC was extended to score dose in arbitrarily-shaped regions of interest defined by voxelized masks, allowing a significant reduction of the D matrices size.
 The region of interest defined by the masks covered the dose bath.

 The conditions to select the subset of beamlets (the minimum weight of 50% they had to provide, being at least 10% of the total plan spots) were chosen empirically by observing the shape of the cumulative weight distribution and early adaptation results.
 Different optimizers produce different weight distributions, some giving more weight to individual beamlets and others producing more balanced plans.
 The L-BFGS algorithm, implemented in Opt4D and utilized here, has been reported to produce individual beamlets with high weights.
-It has not been studied how this method would work with optimizers producing plans with a more balanced weight distribution.
-Additionally, selecting the beamlets with higher weights may also bias the selection towards the beamlets with higher energies.
+The performance of our method would for sure depend on the individual optimizer.
+For instance selecting the beamlets with higher weights may bias the selection towards the beamlets with higher energies.
 However, when employing several fields this situation should be alleviated.

 2.5 Studied approaches and evaluation metrics

-The geometrical adaptation method and geometrical+weights adaptation methods were studied and compared against the original plans and the original plans delivered to the CBCTs.
+The geometrical adaptation method and geometrical+weights adaptation methods were studied separately.
 The geometrical adaptation method was applied in four modes:

 Free: Allowing free beamlet position and energy changes by the delivery system.